Pricing Carbon Worldwide

 However, as of now, most ETS around the world only use the amount GHGs released by companies, not deforestation, as a metric to assess a companies' responsibility for purchasing carbon offsets.

 For some companies, it might make more financial sense and be more cost-effective to make the effort to reduce emissions through emission saving and energy efficiency technologies and/ or expanded use of renewable energy; and then sell their permits to companies that are over their GHG limit.

 However, usually, most companies tend to buy carbon permits if it’s cheaper to buy them than to try to lower emissions.
 Carbon permits can be invested in by businesses, industries, or even the public in some regions, via a carbon futures market.

 Carbon pricing throughout the world

-Clean, low- & zero-carbon technologies like renewable energy, energy efficiency, CCS, IGCC, CHP, and AD; have all grown in popularity throughout Europe, in part, because of the rising price of carbon.
+Clean, low- & zero-carbon technologies like renewable energy, energy efficiency, CCS, IGCC, CHP, and AD; have all grown in popularity throughout Europe (and worldwide), in part, because of the rising price of carbon.
 In addition to the EU ETS, many European countries have independently legislated national carbon pricing systems.
-Here’s a helpful chart of carbon pricing for various ETS and carbon tax systems around the globe (carbon pricing is usually based on the basic per unit price of 1 metric tons of CO2):
+Here’s a helpful map of carbon pricing for various around the globe (carbon pricing is usually based on the basic per unit price of 1 metric tons of CO2):